Eschatologue/CM_wiki/docs/class/rogue/soulknife.md

 **Homing Strikes**{.inl} If you make an attack roll with your Psychic Blade and miss the target, you can roll one Psionic Energy Die and add the number rolled to the attack roll.
 If this causes the attack to hit, the die is expended.

-**Psychic Teleportation**{.inl} As a **:rsc-b: Bonus Action**{ .rsc }, you manifest a Psychic Blade, expend one Psionic Energy Die and roll it, and throw the blade at an unoccupied space you can see up to a number of feet away equal to 10 times the number rolled.
+**Psychic Teleportation**{.inl} As a **:rsc-b: Bonus Action**{.rsc}, you manifest a Psychic Blade, expend one Psionic Energy Die and roll it, and throw the blade at an unoccupied space you can see up to a number of feet away equal to 10 times the number rolled.
 You then teleport to that space, and the blade vanishes.

 ### Level 13: Psychic Veil

 You can weave a veil of psychic static to mask yourself.
-As a **:rsc-a: Magic**{ .rsc } action, you gain the **Invisible**{ .cond } condition for 1 hour or until you dismiss this effect (no action required).
+As a **:rsc-a: Magic**{.rsc} action, you gain the **Invisible**{ .cond } condition for 1 hour or until you dismiss this effect (no action required).
 This invisibility ends early immediately after you deal damage to a creature or you force a creature to make a saving throw.

 Once you use this feature, you can't do so again until you finish a **:rest-long: Long Rest** unless you expend a Psionic Energy Die (no action required) to restore your use of it.